How New Privacy Regulations are Transforming Business Operations

 For example, Axiom deployed a team of over 40 lawyers to a Fortune 50 technology company to enable it to address GDPR across the global organization, develop a streamlined approach to privacy regulation, and have real-time visibility into the project’s status.
 Working both onsite and remotely, the team took a unified approach and used project management software to optimize its work.
 This approach enabled the team to work effectively, consistently report on progress, and rework over 1,000 contracts.

-Working with Axiom’s privacy lawyers enables in-house legal teams to develop an agile and efficient response to privacy regulations, while continuing to focus on business priorities.
+If you are ready to set up a privacy program or scale ongoing compliance, working with Axiom’s privacy lawyers enables in-house legal teams to develop an agile and efficient response to privacy regulations.
 Find out how Axiom can help your business transform as privacy regulations accelerate.

 Contract negotiation is a challenge for legal departments due to the large, uneven volume of work.
 Axiom’s lawyers can help empower legal teams with flexible, effective contract support.